 Content analysis is a systematic method used to analyze the presence of specific words, themes, or concepts within qualitative data.
 Researchers begin by identifying categories or codes that are relevant to the research question.
 The data is then examined to determine the frequency and context in which these codes appear.
 Content analysis can be applied to a wide range of data, including text, media, and documents.
 This method is particularly useful for identifying patterns over time or across different contexts, making it ideal for studies that aim to compare content across various sources.

 One of the strengths of content analysis is its ability to handle large volumes of data systematically, allowing researchers to quantify and analyze patterns in a replicable manner.
-However, the method’s focus on frequency can sometimes overlook the deeper meanings and context of the data, which are crucial in qualitative research.
+However, the method’s focus on frequency can sometimes overlook the deeper meanings and context of the data, which are valuable in qualitative research.

 Narrative analysis focuses on the stories or accounts that people tell about their experiences.
 This method is used to understand how individuals make sense of their lives and experiences through the stories they share.
 Researchers using narrative analysis examine the structure, content, and context of these stories to uncover underlying themes and meanings.